ELITR/SLTev/README.md

 ### Evaluating with Your Custom Reference Files

 In order to evaluate a hypothesis with custom files, you can use ``MTeval``, ``SLTeval``, ``ASReval`` commands as follow:
-Each one of them takes a list of input file paths (-i or --input) and a list of the format of the input files in orders (-f or --format_orders).
+Each one of them takes a list of input file paths (-i or --input) and a list of the format of the input files in orders (-f or --file-formats).
 The input file formats can be chosen from the following items:
-* source: source files
+* ost: original speech transcribed, i.e. the golden transcript
-* ref: reference
+* ref: reference translation
-* ostt: timestamped gold transcript
+* ostt: timestamped golden transcript
-* slt: timestamped online MT hypothesis
+* slt: timestamped online MT hypothesis, with partial outputs
-* mt: finalized MT hypothesis
+* mt: finalized MT hypothesis (i.e. one segment per line; segmentation can differ from the reference one)
 * align: align files (output of the MGIZA)
-* asr: finalized ASR transcript
+* asrt: timestamped ASR hypothesis, with partial outputs
-* asrt: timestamped ASR hypothesis
+* asr: finalized ASR hypothesis (i.e. one segment per line; segmentation can differ from the golden one)

 #### Evaluating MT